 In a health emergency, contact Campus Police at extension 911.
 That office has been charged with responsibility to assist students in accessing emergency medical care.

-Accident summary forms are available at the Health Center for all students desiring to report accident causes, hazardous areas, complaints, etc. The Environmental/Occupational Safety & Health Office (Safety Office) will investigate the problems described in the report.
+Accident summary forms are available at the Health Center for all students desiring to report accident causes, hazardous areas, complaints, etc. The Office of Risk Management and Insurance (RMI) will investigate the problems described in the report.

 II.
 Employee Medical Services